 The Jazz Republic.
 Music, Race, and American Culture in Weimar Germany by Jonathan O. Wipplinger (2017)

 Those times were unique and full of new developments and trends in politics, German society, the arts, cultural events and especially music.
 Present everywhere was a spirit of newness and excitement.
 At the center of it: jazz music from the US, argues author Wipplinger.
 It was the soundtrack that accompanied the various revolutionary developments such as the movies of Fritz Lang and F. W. Murnau, Dadaism, Modernism, spectacular exhibitions and endless parties in night clubs and cabarets.
-This era stood for a general departure from German conservative traditions, for women’s struggle for liberation and their new economic power, while later the Weimar Republic was synonymous for a severe recession, followed by massive unemployment and chaos.
+This era stood for a general departure from German conservative traditions, for women’s struggle for liberation and their new economic power, while later the Weimar Republic was synonymous with a severe recession, followed by massive unemployment and chaos.

 “[J]azz and the German interest in it were more than mere passing fantasies of a decadent society slipping into the abyss of totalitarianism, more than acoustical accouterments to avant-garde or reaction.”